1963: First Racehorse - Serene Image

 Blue Gum Farm founder Graham Campbell passes away.

 Blue Gum Farm creates a state record gross at the Melbourne Premier Yearling Sale when selling 27 yearlings for $4,710,000 (1.7 million higher than any previous gross at Premier) at an average of $174,444.
-Amongst the already many winners from this draft are the Stakes winning colts Jukebox and Ducimus.
+Amongst the already many winners from this draft are the Stakes winning colts Jukebox, Ducimus and Vinland.

 The Blue Gum Farm team wins the Inglis Best Presented Draft award at the 2016 Inglis Melbourne Premier Yearling Sale - a very deserving honour.

 2017: Manhattan Rain

 Encosta De Lago's Group 1 winning 2YO and very successful sire son Manhattan Rain relocates to Blue Gum Farm.
 Shortly afterwards his brilliant 2YO filly, She Will Reign, wins the world's richest two year old race, the 2017 Group 1 Golden Slipper Stakes.

 Blue Gum Farm is the leading vendor at the Inglis Melbourne Premier Yearling sale when selling 22 lots for $4,120,000.
 The farm grosses over $4million for the second time.
 The team sells the highest priced filly of the sale, by Brazen Beau out of Beautiful Pleasure, for $420,000.
 Blue Gum Farm is also the leading vendor at the Inglis Melbourne Gold Yearling Sale.